The Complex Commercial Litigation Law Review: Denmark

 iii Provisions regarding submission to court jurisdiction

-Choice of court agreements entered into by parties domiciled outside Denmark with the intention of submitting a dispute to a specific or non-specific Danish court are regulated by Hague Choice of Court Convention Article 3 and Brussels I Regulation Article 25.
+Choice of court agreements entered into by parties domiciled outside Denmark with the intention of submitting a dispute to a specific or non-specific Danish court are regulated by Article 3 of the Hague Choice of Court Convention and Article 25 of the Brussels I Regulation.
 The Hague convention entered into force in Denmark on 1 September 2018.

 Two parties domiciled in Denmark can agree to submit their dispute to a specific Danish district court, even though that court may not be the correct forum for the dispute.
-These national jurisdiction agreements are regulated by Section 245 of the Danish Administration of Justice Act.
-The parties are generally only allowed to choose which local district court will hear the case and thus cannot agree that a dispute shall be brought before, inter alia, a high court or the Maritime and Commercial Court, unless the specific requirements for doing so are met.
+These national jurisdiction agreements are regulated by Section 245 of the Administration of Justice Act.
+The parties are generally only allowed to choose which local district court will hear the case and, thus, cannot agree that a dispute shall be brought before, inter alia, a high court or the Maritime and Commercial Court unless the specific requirements for doing so are met.

-Mediation has not yet gained wide application and the traditional mediation style in Denmark is a facilitative mediation style.
+Mediation has not yet gained widespread application.
+The traditional mediation style in Denmark is the facilitative mediation style.

-Danish courts take a pro-arbitration approach and accept arbitration agreements on the conditions outlined in the Model Law and accepts the principle of kompetenz-kompetenz (the ability of the arbitral tribunal to rule on its own jurisdiction).
+Danish courts take a pro-arbitration approach and accept arbitration agreements on the conditions outlined in the Model Law.
+They accept the principle of kompetenz-kompetenz (the ability of the arbitral tribunal to rule on its own jurisdiction).